Piwit/blog/content/blog/googleassistant/index.md

 ---
 title: Creating action for Google Assistant
-description: Post mortem in building action for Google Assistant
+description: Review after building action for Google Assistant
 date: 2020-04-30
 ---

 Some months ago I bought a Google Home Mini, you know the always-on-discount thing.
 I wanted to use it as a secretary, notifying me when I receive an email, taking my appointment, reminding me stuff.
 Unfortunately, [none of these features work if you have a Gsuite account and live in France](https://support.google.com/googlenest/answer/7571892?co=GENIE.Platform%3DDesktop&hl=en).
 As of now I mostly use it as an alarm clock, the sound is good and it's easy to put an alarm.
 However, I also bought it to create some custom actions and control the most I could with my voice.
 After 3 months I finally decided to give it a go and built my first action.
 Here's my review.
-This is not a tutorial, the [Google documentation](https://developers.google.com/assistant/conversational/overview) is really good if you want to get started building action for your assistant.
+Disclaimer, this is not a tutorial, the [Google documentation](https://developers.google.com/assistant/conversational/overview) is really good if you want to get started building action for your assistant.

-# Context
+# Context & presentation

 Multiple components are working together when you say "Ok Google, put an alarm clock at 8:24 AM".
 The first one will trigger to a certain sound like "Ok Google".